thunderbirdgit/hw-nodejs/README.md

 - **Create MongoDB Instance in EKS**: Set up a MongoDB replica set in the EKS Cluster.
 - **Access Data from MongoDB**: Retrieve data from MongoDB and display it in the Node.js application.
 - **Access Node.js Application from Load Balancer**: Access the Node.js application through the Load Balancer endpoint.
+- **GitOps Workflow for Node.js application**: Setup GitOps workflow to build, tag and publish container images to ECR repository for node.js application

 ## Architecture Diagram